Graduate School Policies and Procedures

 Section K: Time Limits for Completion of Degrees

 Although students are normally expected to complete a master's degree in one to three years, master's degree students have six years, from the date of the start of course work, to complete all degree requirements (which includes filing the thesis if Plan I is followed).
 A student who fails to complete the degree in the six-year period must file a petition for extension with the program director and have it approved by the Graduate School Dean.
 The petition, giving reasons why the student should be allowed to continue in the program, must be endorsed by the program director.
 The program director must approve applying any course to the degree that was taken more than six years prior to the semester of graduation, and all such courses must be validated by special examination.
+Courses that have been validated will be eligible for use towards graduation for two years.
+If the student takes longer than that from time of validation to complete the degree, a new course validation will be required.

 Leave of Absence: Please refer to Article IV Section C for information about taking a Leave of Absence.